DPlabst/NN-MI/README.md

-# NN-MI: Neural Network Achievable Information Rate Computation for Channels with Memory
+# nn-mi: Neural Network Achievable Information Rate Computation for Channels with Memory

 This repository contains the program code for the paper "Neural Network-Based Successive Interference Cancellation for Non-Linear Bandlimited Channels", which was accepted to the *IEEE Transactions on Communications* on 11 August, 2024.
 The accepted journal version is [available](https://ieeexplore.ieee.org/document/10663733).
 A shorter conference version is also [available](https://ieeexplore.ieee.org/document/10619487).